 If letters, enquiries or potential contributions etc. are sent via email to the magazine editor, it should be clearly stated if any of the material is not intended for publication.
 In these cases the request of members will be respected but all other contributed material is regarded as being offered for possible publication (except in the case of queries or complaints or ordinary membership administration correspondence).
 Contributions can be sent for the magazine by email to: YVCNumber18@gmail.com

-The administration team members do not accept individual responsibility or legal liability in respect of material provided to members or activities organised etc. If members offer items for sale through classified advertisements within the society, the responsibility lies between the seller and purchaser and does not fall upon the society or its administration team.
+The team members do not accept individual responsibility or legal liability in respect of material provided to members or activities organised etc. If members offer items for sale through classified advertisements within the society, the responsibility lies between the seller and purchaser and does not fall upon the society or its organising team.

 Members are asked to keep email queries to a minimum.
 There have been recent cases of people joining online and then sending an email to check whether the payment was received, followed by a further email a few days later stating that nothing had yet been received.
 In the UK, up to 21 days for receipt of the first mailing in the case of new members who join online should be allowed (or 28 days in the case of members outside the UK who join online).
 First mailings and joining packs are usually sent out within a week of payment being made but at certain times of the year and when holidays occur, this response time can be longer.
 In the case of payments not made online, these have to be cleared through the bank first (except for cash or uncrossed postal orders) and this adds an additional week or two to the above time periods, depending upon time of year and holidays etc. In the case of renewals, whether affected online or through a postal payment, the same time factors apply.